-The vPODs are used by operators to quickly set up multiple hardware environments to support different flavors of network functions virtualization infrastructure (NFVi) with optimized performance and utilization.
-This capability can be used to support the implementation of pre-development environments replicating the production environment, e.g. when introducing new applications.
-Another use case is to create separate environments for different parts of the organization.
+Operators use vPODs to quickly set up multiple hardware environments to support different configurations of network functions virtualization infrastructure (NFVI) with optimized performance and utilization.
+This capability can be used to support the implementation of pre-production environments replicating the production environment, e.g. when introducing new applications.
+Another use-case is to create separate environments for different parts of the organization.
 All of this can be done using a common pool of hardware managed entirely by networking software and a hardware management system.
 The benefits are fast deployment of new services, improved operational efficiency and better utilization of the hardware.

 Intel® Rack Scale Design

 An important enabler of Ericsson SDI is Intel® Rack Scale Design, which is a modern architecture that introduces the ability to efficiently pool and utilize hardware resources.
 Intel® Rack Scale Design extends the principles and benefits of virtualization from individual servers to the entire datacenter with a next-generation platform of standardized APIs and an emerging ecosystem of solutions to meet a broad spectrum of customer needs.

 Do you want to know more?